awslabs/amazon-translate-browser-extension/README.md

 If you would like to re-run a translation for a page, the extension popup should show a link that allows you to clear the cache for the current page.
 Once the cache is cleared your next translate request will use the Amazon Translate service for a fresh translation.
 The new translation will now be cached.

+## Development
+To develop this extension, follow the steps below:
+1. Install the dependencies `pnpm install`.
+2. Start the development server: `npm run dev`.
+3. Load the `extensions` folder as an unpacked extension.

 ## Contributing

 Please read our contributing documentation before writing any code: [CONTRIBUTING.md](CONTRIBUTING.md)